TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 Absolute and relative links are a tricky concept to build a good mental model of, a metaphor may help:

-If you think of the folder a website is located in as a house and each page on on the website as a room in that house.
+Think of the folder a website is located in as a house and each page on the website as a room in that house.
 Relative links are directions from the room you are currently in (the bedroom) to another room (the kitchen).
 Absolute links on the other hand, are directions to an entirely different house.

 ### Images